Tim Federowicz: Los Angeles Dodgers

-On July 31, 2011 he was traded to the Los Angeles Dodgers as part of a three-team trade that sent Érik Bédard to the Red Sox and Trayvon Robinson to the Seattle Mariners.
+On July 31, 2011, he was traded to the Los Angeles Dodgers as part of a three-team trade that sent Érik Bédard to the Red Sox and Trayvon Robinson to the Seattle Mariners.

 The Dodgers assigned him to the Triple-A Albuquerque Isotopes.
 He was in 25 games for the Isotopes, hitting .325 with 6 home runs.

-He was called up to the Dodgers on September 6, 2011 and made his major league debut on September 11, 2011 against the San Francisco Giants as a defensive replacement in the 8th inning.
+He was called up to the Dodgers on September 6, 2011, and made his major league debut on September 11, 2011, against the San Francisco Giants as a defensive replacement in the 8th inning.
 He struck out in his first major league plate appearance in the ninth inning against Waldis Joaquín.
 On September 15, 2011, he had his first major-league start against the Pittsburgh Pirates and singled in the fifth against Ross Ohlendorf for his first major-league hit.
 He appeared in 7 games for the Dodgers, with 2 hits in 13 at-bats.

 In 2012 with Albuquerque he hit .294 with 11 homers and 76 RBI in 115 games and was selected to the Pacific Coast League mid-season All-Star team and the post-season All-PCL Team.
-He returned to the Majors when the Dodgers called him up on September 1, and he had 1 hit in 4 at-bats for them at the end of the season.
+He returned to the Majors when the Dodgers called him up on September 1, and had one hit in four at–bats for them at the end of the season.
 After the season, he played for the Tigres del Licey in the Dominican Winter League.

 Federowicz made the Dodgers opening day roster in 2013 as the backup catcher to A. J. Ellis.
-However, he was optioned back to AAA after Ramón Hernández was acquired from the Rockies.
-He rejoined the Dodgers in June and became the full-time backup catcher after Hernández was released on June 14.
+However, he was optioned back to Triple–A after Ramón Hernández was acquired from the Rockies.
+He rejoined the Dodgers in June and became the full–time backup catcher after Hernández was released on June 14.

-Federowicz hit his first major league home run on June 1, 2013 at Colorado, in the top of the 3rd inning against pitcher Jhoulys Chacín.
+Federowicz hit his first major league home run on June 1, 2013, at Colorado, in the top of the 3rd inning against pitcher Jhoulys Chacín.
 In 56 games with the Dodgers in 2013, he hit .231 with 4 homers and 16 RBI.

-In 2014, he was beaten out for the backup catcher job by Drew Butera and spent most of the season in AAA with the Isotopes.
-In 78 games for them, he hit .328 with 14 homers and 48 RBI.
+In 2014, he was beaten out for the backup catcher job by Drew Butera and spent most of the season in Triple–A with the Isotopes.
+In 78 games for them, he hit .328 with 14 home runs and 48 RBI.
 In limited action with the Dodgers, he hit .113 in 23 games.

 San Diego Padres

-On December 18, 2014, he was traded to the San Diego Padres (along with Matt Kemp and cash) for Yasmani Grandal, Joe Wieland, and Zach Eflin.
+On December 18, 2014, he was traded to the San Diego Padres (along with Matt Kemp and cash) in exchange for Yasmani Grandal, Joe Wieland, and Zach Eflin.
 During a spring training game, Federowicz suffered a tear in the lateral meniscus in his right knee, which caused him to miss the entire season.
 After being designated for assignment on August 1, 2015, he was sent to the Padres Triple-A El Paso Chihuahuas on August 11.